dgaydukov/cert-spring5/files/spring5.md

 deleteById(28) => true
 ```

-DriverManagerDataSource — Simple implementation of the standard JDBC DataSource interface, configuring the plain old JDBC DriverManager via bean properties, and returning a new Connection from every getConnection call.
+* `DriverManagerDataSource` — Simple implementation of the standard JDBC DataSource interface, configuring the plain old JDBC DriverManager via bean properties, and returning a new Connection from every getConnection call.
-SimpleDriverDataSource — Similar to DriverManagerDataSource except that it provides direct Driver usage which helps in resolving general class loading issues with the JDBC DriverManager within special class loading environments such as OSGi.
+* `SimpleDriverDataSource` — Similar to DriverManagerDataSource except that it provides direct Driver usage which helps in resolving general class loading issues with the JDBC DriverManager within special class loading environments such as OSGi.
-SingleConnectionDataSource - (implement SmartDataSource) - use single connection without closing it
+* `SingleConnectionDataSource` - (extends `DriverManagerDataSource`, implement `SmartDataSource`) - use single connection without closing it

 `SimpleDriverDataSource` - is not pooled, so you can use it only for testing purpose.
 Although you can write your own implementation of `RowMapper` for each entity, if you db columns correspond to your model, you can